matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 is exchangeable for a Matrix access token.
 This flow offers no insight to the user as to what Identity providers are available: clients can offer only a very generic `Sign in with SSO` button.
-With the currently possible solutions and workarounds the experience is far from great and user's have to blindly click `Sign in with SSO` without any clue as to what's hiding on the other side of the door.
+With the currently possible solutions and workarounds the experience is far from great and users have to blindly click `Sign in with SSO` without any clue as to what's hiding on the other side of the door.
 Some users will definitely not be familiar with `SSO` but will be with the concept of "Continue with Google" or similar.